Street café licence

 A street café license is required for the placing of tables and chairs on pavements and pedestrianised street areas.

-We will support licence applications for the use of chairs and tables outside a café, pub and restaurant where there is sufficient space, as they bring life and vitality to the streets.
+We will support licence applications for the use of chairs and tables outside a café, pub and restaurant where there is sufficient space.

 In order that they do not cause problems for pedestrians and/or service and emergency vehicles, it is essential that you apply for permission and that the conditions set out in the licence are followed.
 The condition requiring the cordoning off of the seating area is particularly important for the guidance of blind and partially sighted people, and is also helpful to elderly people and to parents with young children.

 This page explains how to apply for permission and what considerations will be taken into account in determining applications for tables and chairs.

 These guidelines aim to ensure that seating areas are enclosed in a manner that benefits both passers-by and patrons, whilst also maintaining a high quality environment.
 The following illustrations show how best to cordon off seating areas utilising various materials such as planters, post, ropes and tapping rails etc.

 - Height - The enclosure should be a minimum of 1.0 metre high, subject to agreement of precise details.

 - Colour - The colour used for marking the boundary must be in a contrasting colour and tone to it’s background and the tables and chairs which are to be used.

 - Tapping board - A tapping board and a fixed top rail must be included on the directional ends, the tapping board being 150mm deep and as near to the ground as possible.
 A rope top rail is acceptable along the section that is parallel to the footway.
 The tapping board should be firmly fixed between the upright posts and will act as a fixed edge to the enclosure.